dominikz98/Clizer/docs/commands.md

 To define commands of this type, let your class implement **ICliCmd\<TParent\>**.<br>
 The passed parent type needs to be a implementation of **ICliCmd** or **ICliCmd\<TParent\>**.

-These commands can be nested and will be called after the first argument and until arguments or options are passed in the call chain (marked orange in the following example):
+These commands can be nested and will be called after the first argument and until arguments or options are passed in the call chain (marked bold in the following example):

 >Call:
 >C:\Users\Spongebob> {{assembly}} <a style="color:red">karbburger</a> **<a style="color:orange">eat</a>** --all